Mental Health in the Workplace: How to Stay Mentally Well While Working from Home or the Office

 Health in the Workplace?

-As the country reopens and people return to work, a hybrid work schedule has become the norm for many companies.
+Today, a hybrid work schedule has become the norm for many companies.
 As your employees adjust to their new routine, whether they’re in the office full time or working a hybrid schedule, knowing how to implement mental health in the workplace is essential.
 These self-care tips for mental health can help sustain workplace satisfaction and encourage health and well-being in the office.

 Create a flexible work schedule